 If you live in a part of the world where you can grow or locally source soap nuts from the Sapindus Mukorossi tree, more power to you!
 While soap nuts are a different nut from a different tree, I believe they are in the same family as the horse chestnut tree.
 Exeterra created a tutorial on growing the tree from seed, and Mommypotamus teaches us how to process soap nuts to make saponin-rich detergent or shampoo.

-Homemade Laundry Detergent #2: washing soda & bar soap – WITH NOTE OF CAUTION!
+Homemade Laundry Detergent #2: washing soda (soda ash) & bar soap – WITH NOTE OF CAUTION!

 Note of Caution: be aware that unless you are: